mathieuSauvage/LightningProcessor/README.md

 - **Numpy**
 you absolutely need to have Numpy installed in your Maya's python.
 This will work only for Maya 2011 and 2012, Maya 2013's python changed too much and it's a more complicated case (google "numpy for maya 2013" to see all the problems)
 I am going too explain it, but also [in this blog post](http://animateshmanimate.com/2011/03/30/python-numpy-and-maya-osx-and-windows/) there is a good explanation about how to install numpy in Maya.
-My way to make numpy work is not too complicated, we are going to force Maya to load python modules installed in the Windows's python.
+My way to make numpy work is not too complicated, we are going to force Maya to load python modules installed in the windows's python.
-Of course you should have a normal python installation on your computer, the python you can access directly in Windows with the command line.
+Of course you should have a normal python installation on your computer, the python you can access directly in windows with the command line.
 If you don't have any, then install a python 2.6 since this is the python version used by Maya.
 Then you can test if numpy is already installed in your Windows's python and working by executing:

 		import numpy as np
 		print np.arange(1,6)
 If there is an error, well, you need to install Numpy.
 You can download numpy installation from here [http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy), download this one `numpy-MKL-1.7.1.win-amd64-py2.6.‌exe` (64 bits version for python 2.6) and install it.
 Once it's installed, test numpy again using python in the Windows command line like before.
-So now that it should work, we have we want to link this working module into Maya's python.
-You have to find where is your freshly installed numpy folder, to know it you can execute these python commands in the windows command line :
+So now that it should work, we want to link this working module into Maya's python.
+You have to find where is your freshly installed numpy folder, to know that information you can execute these python commands in the windows command line :

 		import numpy as np
 		print np.__file__